Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-test-coverage.md

 These goals can help guide your testing efforts and ensure that you're focusing on the most important parts of your code.

-## Continuous Integration

-To ensure that your coverage doesn't decrease over time, you can integrate coverage measurement into your continuous integration (CI) pipeline.
-For example, you can:

-1. Run tests with coverage on every pull request
-2. Fail the build if coverage drops below a certain threshold
-3. Generate coverage reports as artifacts

-This helps maintain and improve code quality over time.

 ## Conclusion

 In this chapter, we've learned how to measure and improve test coverage in a .NET project.
 We've seen how to use the .NET CLI to collect coverage data, how to analyze coverage reports to identify areas for improvement, and how to implement strategies to improve coverage.